The Complete Guide to Pensions: How to Plan for the Retirement You Deserve

 Time Horizon

 The longer your time to retirement, the more growth-oriented your investments can be (e.g., equities).
-As retirement approaches, your strategy should typically become more conservative.Risk Profile
+As retirement approaches, this can become more conservative.Risk Profile 1 - 7

 Choose from risk-rated funds (e.g., cautious, balanced, adventurous) based on your comfort level and goals.Fund Choices